Hans-Beerman/CompressorNodeSoftware-main/README.md

 - _Button On_: to manual switch on the compressor;
 - _Button Off_: to manual switch off the compressor;
+- _Button On + Button Off_: if both buttons are pressed together for more than 5 seconds, while calibration mode is disabled, calibration mode will be disabled.
+Pressing both buttons together while calibration mode is enabled, calibration mode is disabled immediately.
+Also the duratution counters are saved in flash, every time calibration mode is enabled;
-- _but1_: to toggle info / calibration mode on or off. but1 is the second button of the ESP32-PoE module.
+- _but1_: also used to toggle info / calibration mode on or off. but1 is the second button of the ESP32-PoE module.
 Press this button, when the node is running (the boot screen is not shown anymore).
 When info calibration mode is active each second e.g. the IP address and calibration info is logged to MQTT and telnet etc. Also the duratution counters are saved in flash, every time this button is pressed;
 - _Automatic switch on_: switch the compressor on by means of dedicated MQTT messages
 - _Automatic switch off_: switch the compressor off by means of dedicated MQTT mesages
 - _Timeout_: the compressor will automatically switch off after a certain (in source code) configured timeout, currently after 30 minutes.
 Pressing Button On again (or sending MQTT command), while the compressor is switched on, will extend the timeout with 30 minutes;